Gavinmc42/Industrial-clock/README.md

 Check out the rest of his stuff https://github.com/HanSolo/Medusa

-This was done in baremetal with Ultibo and uses OpenVG Find your relevant timezone setting in Ultibo/Core/fpc/3.1.1/rtl/ultibo/core/timezone.pas
+This was done in baremetal with Ultibo and uses OpenVG.

+Find your relevant timezone setting in Ultibo/Core/fpc/3.1.1/rtl/ultibo/core/timezone.pas